CriticalCareClub/Kompendium/Text/999-Appendix/Literatur/index.md

   University of Alabama at Birmingham, Birmingham, AL 35249, United States. <mailto:hwang@uabmc.edu>: by 378–85. doi:[10.1016/j.resuscitation.2010.12.014](https://doi.org/10.1016/j.resuscitation.2010.12.014).

+🗎 Wang 2015
+: **Efficacy and Safety of Antifibrinolytic Agents in Reducing Perioperative Blood Loss and Transfusion Requirements in Scoliosis Surgery: A Systematic Review and Meta-Analysis.**
+  By Wang, M. et al.
+  PloS one, 2015, 10, e0137886.

+  CONCLUSION: The systematic review and meta-analysis indicated that aprotinin, TXA, and EACA all significantly reduced perioperative blood loss and transfusion requirements in scoliosis surgery.
+There was no evidence that the use of antifibrinolytic agents was a risk factor for adverse events, especially thromboembolism, in scoliosis surgery.

+🗎 Wang 2016
+: **Single-dose tranexamic acid for reducing bleeding and transfusions in total hip arthroplasty: A double-blind, randomized controlled trial of different doses.**
+  By Wang, C. et al.
+  Thrombosis research, 2016, 141, 119-23.

+    CONCLUSION: IV-TXA at 10mg/kg significantly reduced blood loss and mitigated the decrease in hemoglobin and hematocrit after THA, but it did not significantly reduce the need for transfusions.
+In contrast, a dose of 15mg/kg reduced both bleeding and transfusion requirements.
+Our results argue for a dose of 15mg/kg when using single-dose IV-TXA.
+LEVEL OF EVIDENCE: Therapeutic Level I.

 🗎 Wiedenmann 1
 : **Hygiene Im Rettungsdienst.**